Lever machines are becoming more popular for home use where more control of the pressure and extraction really pays off.

-While they don't require a lot of maintenance - you cannot neglect changing the pistons gaskets or shower screens.Cafelat piston lever gasket x 1 and Cafelat Lever Gasket cover most modern lever pistons - a little Molykote 111 grease 6gis needed to ensure smooth operation.
+While they don't require a lot of maintenance - you cannot neglect changing the pistons gaskets or shower screens.Cafelat piston lever gasket and Cafelat Lever Gasket cover most modern lever pistons - a little Molykote 111 grease is needed to ensure smooth operation.
 Most modern levers now use the E61 shower screens IMS Competition Nano Shower Screen E61200NT is a popular choice as it requires almost no cleaning.

 Q. What makes the lever so special?

 - The long preinfusion: Pull the handle down - the water fills the group head for a low-pressure infusion, for about 10 seconds, then lift the lever,11 bars of pressure are released and the pressure drops down to around 5 bars by the time the shot is finished.

 - The extra preinfusion and 11 bar of extraction allow for a finer grind than an ordinary pump machine and almost eliminated channeling.